This post may contain affiliate links.

 - Preheat oven to 350°F. In a medium bowl, combine eggs, melted butter and vanilla and whisk well to combine.

 - Add the chocolate cake mix and stir until fully incorporated.
+Add any chocolate chips or add-ins at this time.
 Chill for about 15-30 minutes or until you can easily roll into balls.
 (You may need to spray your fingers lightly with oil so the dough doesn't stick).
 Roll in sugar to coat.

 - Arrange on a parchment lined baking sheet.
 Bake for about 9-10 minutes or until puffy and slightly crinkly, just before you think they are done.
-Immediately press a Reese Miniature Peanut Butter Cup into the center, somewhat firmly but not so as to break through the bottom of the cookie.
+(If making a blossom cookie, press a Reese Miniature Peanut Butter Cup or Hershey kiss into the center, somewhat firmly but not so as to break through the bottom of the cookie.)

 Notes